Seteeri/Particle/snippets/notes/PARTICLE.md

     * Newline only applies if current/prev is a string
     * Add specific cmd to replace any with list/NIL
       * Default is to append/insert
-      * Modifying in-place can be done various ways
-        * Set pointers
     * Enter/Exit
       * Alt+Backspace = Enter list
       * Alt+Enter = Exit list (move to dot/parent list)